 HPA may refer to any of the following:

-2. Alternatively referred to as host protected area and predesktop area.
+2. Alternatively called host protected area and predesktop area.
 HPA is short for hidden protected area and is a section of the hard drive used for IBM ThinkPad computers to restore their computer back to its original state when shipped.
 It includes other tools to help diagnose the computer as well.
-This setting can be disabled through the CMOS setup and then reclaimed using any partition tool.
+This setting can be disabled through the BIOS setup and then reclaimed using any partition tool.